It all started IN…

-…the years between 1868 and 1882 when athletic competition began at the University of California (“Cal”).
-Then, on February 12th, 1908, the athletes from Cal’s intercollegiate varsity sports self-organized and founded The Big C Society® in order to establish the standards for earning a varsity athletic letter.
+…1882 when athletic competition began at the University of California (“Cal”).
+Then, on February 12th, 1908, the athletes from Cal’s intercollegiate varsity sports self-organized in order to establish the standards for earning a varsity letter and founded the Letterwinners Society of Cal Athletics, The Big C Society® .

 The Big C Society® is one of the oldest campus organization at Cal, composed of men and women, undergraduates and alumni, who earned a varsity letter while representing the University of California at Berkeley in intercollegiate sports competition.
 There is also select group of honorary members who have been elected over the years by the Board of Directors.

-There are now approximately 8000 members of The Big C Society®
+There are now approximately 15,000 members of The Big C Society®, including some of the most productive and remarkable citizens of the world.

 Adopted December 3, 2016